-These cars are available with either three or five doors, meaning you can choose between sharper looks or improved practicality depending on your situation.
+These cars are usually available with either three or five doors, meaning you can choose between sharper looks or improved practicality depending on your situation.
 The Mazda 2, MINI and Audi A1 all have sharp looks, and the three-door versions cement their sylish image.
 On the other hand the Skoda Fabia and Dacia Sandero are spacious and great value - they will suit those who aren't worried about the way they look.

 Many of these cars are also bang up to date with the latest in-car technology too, so you won't be missing out on equipment by downsizing to a supermini.
 Air-conditioning is standard on almost everything these days, with options such as Bluetooth, voice activation and sat-nav available on most cars, too.